NickTech03/osticket-prereqs/README.md

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/a19ea33e0ccb93702c7e8f394f05832c3cfceaa5/59.png>

-This part makes the osTicket application files available to the web server so you can open a browser, run the setup page, and begin installing the helpdesk system.
+This step makes the osTicket application files available to the web server so you can open a browser, run the setup page, and begin installing the helpdesk system.

 ## Step 12 - Rename ost-config.php